 The 52-passenger Clásico El Transcantábrico train, which traverses Northern Spain, started in 1983.
 Its launching was one of the first stories in The International Railway Traveler, founded the same year.
 The train set has six sleepers, each with four double compartments with ensuite facilities.
-Train operator Ferrocarriles Españoles de Vía Estrecha (FEVE), which means Narrow-Gauge Spanish Railways, gets a bouquet of thanks for its excellent management of this train.
+The narrow-gauge touring train is operated by RENFE (Spanish Railways).

 In May, 2011, a new luxury service, called Gran Lujo, was inaugurated.
 It features all Preferente Suites, which are each half a train car.
 These cabins are about 129 square feet.
 This can make a huge difference to travelers requiring more space and private lounge area.